dduan/duan.ca/_posts/2017-05-22-build-in-swift-compatibility-mode.md

 date: 2017-05-22 09:04:01-0700
 ---

-It's a few weeks before WWDC, so natually* it's time to try build your Swift projects in the compiler's compatibility mode!
+It's a few weeks before WWDC, so naturally¹ it's time to try build your Swift projects in the compiler's compatibility mode!

 1. Download and install a snapshot for the next major version [on